MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberwave2.gif" width="400">

 Congratulations, you made it through day 1!
-Now it's your turn to add color and animate the point.
+Now it's your turn to add subdivision, color and animate the point.

 Be sure to check out [ShaderToy](https://www.shadertoy.com/), [The Book of Shaders](https://thebookofshaders.com/) and [Inigo Quilez](https://iquilezles.org/articles/distfunctions/) for more!